Nonlinear Assimilation via Score-based Sequential Langevin Sampling: Non-asymptotic Convergence Guarantees

-Before proceeding with our analysis, we introduce some notations and assumptions.
 Let $\what{\pi}_{k+1}$ denote the law of $\what{\mZ}_{T}$ with $T=Kh$, representing the SSLS estimate of the target posterior distribution.
 We denote $\varepsilon_{\tv}^{k}$ as the total variation distance between the target posterior distribution and its SSLS estimate:

 For a comprehensive list of notations used throughout this section, we refer readers to Appendix~\ref{appendix:notations}.